ellierewind/AHK/README.md

 Ellie's AHK Script!

-[`Host.ahk`](https://github.com/ellierewind/AHK/blob/main/Host.ahk) has all the main scripts you execute using keyboard keybinds.
+[`Host.ahk`](Host.ahk) has all the main scripts you execute using keyboard keybinds.

-[`UserCommands.ahk`](https://github.com/ellierewind/AHK/blob/main/GUI/UserCommands.ahk) has the scripts you execute using the CapsLock menu.
+[`UserCommands.ahk`](GUI/UserCommands.ahk) has the scripts you execute using the CapsLock menu.

-[`Premiere - Right click timeline to move playhead.ahk`](https://github.com/ellierewind/AHK/blob/main/Scripts/Premiere%20-%20Right%20click%20timeline%20to%20move%20playhead.ahk) is a standalone script.
+[`Premiere - Right click timeline to move playhead.ahk`](Scripts/Premiere%20-%20Right%20click%20timeline%20to%20move%20playhead.ahk) is a standalone script.

-[`General.ahk`](https://github.com/ellierewind/AHK/blob/main/Settings/General.ahk) and [`GUI.ahk`](https://github.com/ellierewind/AHK/blob/main/GUI/GUI.ahk) can be ignored.
+[`General.ahk`]Settings/General.ahk) and [`GUI.ahk`](GUI/GUI.ahk) can be ignored.
 Please do not change or move anything in those files if you don't know what you're doing.

 # Features